espressif/esp-bist/src/bist/README.md

 3. If the read value does not match the expected value, the test fails with error code `BIST_ESP_IO_TEST_ERR`.

 This ensures the pin can reliably read external signals.

+## Watchdog

+The Main System Watchdog Timer (MWDT) of Timer 1 is enabled by default.
+The MWDT is a hardware watchdog timer that can be used to monitor the system's operation and detect potential failures.
+The MWDT is configured to trigger a system reset if the system fails to clear the watchdog within a specified time frame.
+The MWDT is enabled by default to ensure the system can recover from potential failures and maintain operational integrity.

+Before resetting the system, the watchdog can trigger an interrupt to allow the application to perform any necessary operation.
+The interrupt handler can be defined in the application and registered using `wdt_register_callback(void (*callback)(void *), void *arg)`.

+The `CONFIG_ESP_BIST_WDT_TIMEOUT_US` configuration defines the watchdog timeout in microseconds.
+The watchdog timeout should be set according to the system's requirements, ensuring it provides sufficient time for the application to complete its operations.
+The interrupt will be triggered when the watchdog timer reaches its timeout value.
+The system will be reset after double the timeout value.

+### Windowed Watchdog

+The system implements a Windowed Watchdog using a private timer in conjunction with the main watchdog timer.
+This mechanism provides indirect time-slot monitoring of the application execution flow.

+A Program Counter (PC) Fault is detected if the watchdog timer is not reset within a specified time window.
+If an underflow occurs (early reset), subsequent attempts to reset the watchdog within the same time window will fail, ensuring fault detection.

+The Underflow value is defined in microseconds by `CONFIG_ESP_BIST_WDT_UNDERFLOW_US` in the `sdkconfig.h` file.
+The overflow value is the same as the main watchdog timer timeout, defined by `CONFIG_ESP_BIST_WDT_TIMEOUT_US`.

+The windowed watchdog can be enabled with `void wdt_init_windowed(uint32_t underflow_timeout_us)`.